Complete and file the Order to Waive Fees (Form F85)

 - The original and one copy of the Order to Waive Fees (Form F85)

-The next step is to get the judge or master to sign a written copy of the Order to Waive Fees (Form F85).
+The next step is to get the judge or associate judge to sign a written copy of the Order to Waive Fees (Form F85).
 When you went to court, you brought along your copies of the draft order (the original and one copy).

 On the draft order:

-- After the word "Before," write the name of the judge or master who granted the order.
+- After the word "Before," write the name of the judge or associate judge who granted the order.

 - If it was a judge, write "Before the Honourable Mr. Justice" (or Madam Justice, for a woman) and the judge's name (for example, Mr. Justice White, or Madam Justice Brown).

-- If a master heard your case, write "Before Master" and the master's name (for example, "Before Master Green").
+- If an associate judge heard your case, write "Before Associate Judge" and the associate judge's name (for example, "Before Associate Judge Green").

 On each copy of the order: